 Fort Necessity, Arizona

 When Willy Davis, a former Air Force tech sergeant who’d learned his trade as a member of the 67th Network Warfare Group was sure the scanner had locked onto a signal that matched those used to control tactical drones, he snickered.
-“There you are, ya little sucker.”
+“There you are, ’ya little sucker.”

 From across the room used by Allen Devin as his operations center, Bryan Czoski turned away from Karen Stone with whom he had been conferring and made his way over to Davis’ station.
 “What do you have, Willy?”